James-P-D/SYNScan/README.md

 ## Setup

 Getting the program running should be pretty straight-forward.
 Simply download the latest [Npcap SDK](https://nmap.org/npcap/) and unpack it.
-I chose to unpack it to `c:\npcap-sdk-1.03`, so if you choose a different location, or you download a newer version than 1.03, remember to update the `Configuration Properties &gt; C\C++ &gt; Additional Include Directories` and `Configuration Properties &gt; Linker &gt; Additional Library Directories` fields in Visual Studio.
+I chose to unpack it to `c:\npcap-sdk-1.03`, so if you choose a different location, or you download a newer version than 1.03, remember to update the `Configuration Properties > C\C++ > Additional Include Directories` and `Configuration Properties > Linker > Additional Library Directories` fields in Visual Studio.

 ![Screenshot](https://github.com/James-P-D/SYNScan/blob/master/properties1.png)